drapp111/portfolio-frontend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://declanrappdesign.com)

-Welcome to the API and Server portion of my custom lighting design website project!
-In this section, I'll give you a brief overview of how the backend of my custom portfolio website is structured and the technologies used to ensure seamless functionality.
+Welcome to the Website and Server portion of this project!
+In this section, I'll provide you with a comprehensive overview of the frontend website and the server setup that powers this custom portfolio website.

-🌐 Backend API with Express:
-The backend API is the backbone of the website, responsible for handling database interactions and email functionality.
-Developed using Express, a fast and flexible Node.js framework, it provides a robust and efficient platform for managing data and serving requests from the frontend.

-💾 PostgreSQL Database:
-To store and manage data, I've integrated a PostgreSQL database with the backend API.
-PostgreSQL is a powerful, open-source relational database that ensures data integrity and provides excellent support for complex queries.

-📧 Gmail Integration:
-Staying connected with site visitors is crucial.
-That's why I've integrated Google OAuth and the Gmail API to enable email functionalities.
-Visitors can easily interact with the website and send feedback/requests through a contact form.
+🎨 Frontend Website:
+The frontend of this project showcases the best of modern web development practices.
+It is built using React, Next.js, and TailwindCSS, creating a visually stunning and responsive user interface.
+Next.js enables server-side rendering and easy navigation, enhancing the overall performance and user experience.
+TailwindCSS streamlines styling, allowing for rapid development and consistent design across the website.

-🖥️ Nginx on Linux Server with SSL:
+🖥️ Server Setup:
-To serve the website securely and optimize its performance, I've set up a custom Linux server on a personal Raspberry Pi, with Nginx as a reverse proxy.
-Nginx efficiently handles incoming requests and acts as a gateway to the backend API.
-SSL is also configured, ensuring all data exchanged is encrypted and secure.
+The server plays a crucial role in serving the website to users securely and efficiently.
+The server is powered by a Linux operating system, providing a stable and secure environment.
+Nginx serves as a reverse proxy, handling incoming requests and efficiently distributing them to the backend API.
+SSL (Secure Sockets Layer) is configured to encrypt data transmission, ensuring a safe browsing experience for users and protecting their sensitive information.

+🌐 Backend API Integration:
+The frontend seamlessly communicates with the backend through a robust API built using Express.
+This API handles database interactions and email functionalities.
+It is integrated with a PostgreSQL database, providing a reliable and scalable data management solution.
+More information can be found in the [Portfolio API repository](https://github.com/drapp111/portfolio-api).

 🔁 Continuous Integration and Deployment (CI/CD):
-Making updates and deploying changes should be a breeze, which is why I've established a seamless CI/CD pipeline using GitHub Actions.
-This system automates testing and deployment processes, ensuring a smooth and reliable development workflow.
+To ensure a streamlined development workflow, I've implemented a powerful CI/CD system using GitHub Actions.
+This automates testing and deployment processes, enabling swift and reliable updates to the website and server configurations.

-Your feedback and contributions are highly appreciated as I continue to enhance and refine the API and server setup.
+Your feedback and contributions are highly appreciated as we continue to enhance and optimize this portfolio website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>